-When returning to school after an absence, a student must bring a note signed by the parent/guardian that describes the reason for the absence.
+When returning to school after an absence, a student must bring a note signed by the parent/guardian that describes the reason for the absence (unless the parent/guardian has called into the school office each day).
 Absence from school or class may be excused by administrator discretion.
 If a student is feeling well enough to return to school they should be able to participate in all classes, including physical education.
 A doctor's note may be requested.
 However, we do understand that modifications may be necessary.